-We estimate that the net proceeds from our issuance and sale of Shares of and Series A Preferred Shares in this offering will be approximately \$ million, or approximately \$ million if the Underwriter exercises its over-allotment option to purchase additional Shares in full, assuming an offering price of \$ per Share, the last reported sale price of our common stock on the NYSE American on , 2018 and \$ per Series A Preferred Share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of 4,350,000 Shares, 6,300 Series A Preferred Shares and 5,785 Series B Preferred Shares in this offering will be approximately \$15,095,712, or approximately \$17,327,712 if the Underwriter exercises its overallotment option to purchase additional shares of common stock in full, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering for working capital and general corporate purposes.